I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_hrdsss_phy_attributes.md

      convolutional code (PBCC) modulation.
 For more information about PBCC modulation, refer to Clause 18.4.6.6 of the IEEE 802.11b-1999 standard.

-`bShortPreambleOptionImplemented`
+`bChannelAgilityPresent`

-A Boolean value that, if set to <b>TRUE</b>, specifies that the PHY supports the option to enable the
+A Boolean value that, if set to <b>TRUE</b>, specifies that the PHY supports channel agility.
+For more
-     short Physical Layer Convergence Procedure (PLCP) preamble and header.
-For more information about the short PLCP preamble and header, refer to Clause 18.2.2.2 of the IEEE 802.11b-1999 standard
+     information about channel agility, refer to Clause 18 of the IEEE 802.11b-1999 standard and Clause 19 of the IEEE 802.11g-2003 standard.

 `uHRCCAModeSupported`